NSTA1/TrustPlan/Schedule.md

 - Liquidate the Portfolio except as required by law
 - Distribute capital to beneficiaries
 - Replace assets for short‑term performance reasons
-- Deviate from the SDG20 structure without cause under Section 6
+- Deviate from the SDG20 structure without cause under Section 6 or the Dividend‑Growth Integrity Clause
 - Follow beneficiary instructions regarding investment decisions

 ---